 Kim is psyched to be promoting the amazing work of NOFA Vermont.
 She has extensive experience delivering brand consistency, website upkeep and non-profit outreach, and has worked for the Highfields Center for Composting, Senator Bernie Sanders, the University of Vermont, The Shubert Organization in New York City, and The Music Hall in Portsmouth, NH.
 Kim lives in Jericho with her husband, two children, two cats, 11 hens, and a dog.
 She chairs her town’s Recreation Committee and strives to "make things happen" within local government.

-After working and playing out West for the past few years, Maddie is excited to be back in her home state and joining the wonderful team here at NOFA-VT.
+After working and playing out West for a few years, Maddie is excited to be back in her home state and joining the wonderful team here at NOFA-VT.
 She has worked in various capacities in outdoor education, agriculture, and food policy in Utah, Colorado, and here in Vermont.
-While living in Colorado, Maddie worked as Education Coordinator at a mountain ecology center and as CSA Manager for an organic vegetable farm.
-In 2014, she worked with the VT Right to Know Coalition on helping to pass Vermont’s GMO labeling law.
-Maddie graduated from UVM in 2009 with a BS in Environmental Studies and is currently pursuing a Master of Environmental Law and Policy at Vermont Law School.
-She lives in Cambridge where she enjoys gardening, hiking, and canoeing on the Lamoille River.
+In 2014, Maddie worked with the VT Right to Know GMOs Coalition to help pass Vermont’s GMO labeling law.
+She is passionate about advocating for positive food and farm policy change and thrilled to be doing so here at NOFA-VT.
+Maddie has a BS in Environmental Studies from UVM and a Master of Environmental Law and Policy from Vermont Law School.
+She lives in Cambridge where she enjoys mountain biking, gardening, and canoeing on the Lamoille River.

 Abbie is involved in all aspects of local purchasing and professional development of school food service.
 She has been a teacher for over 20 years in regular and special education, and worked on an organic vegetable and flower farm.
 As part of NOFA Vermont and a VT FEED partner, she has been working in Vermont schools linking Food, Farm, and Nutrition education for 8 years.
 Her role has been focused on school food by connecting kitchen managers with local farmers, helping farmers with agricultural education on their farms, training school food service personnel, and teaching school staff how to introduce new foods to students.